openebs/website/docs/main/Solutioning/backup-and-restore/kasten-br-fs.md

 The Location profile must be located in the exact same location as our backup, otherwise the restore would be unsuccessful.
 :::

-The dashboard for the target cluster is now accessible since the backup was taken and as the above mentioned configurations were implemented on the restore cluster.
+We have completed the backup process and followed the above configurations on the restore cluster.
+Therefore, the dashboard is now available for the target cluster.

 ![dashboard](../../assets/dashboard.png)